conor-99/HackTrinity19Writeups/README.md

 > Both binaries below are generated from the same code, one is built for ARM platforms and one for x86-64.
 You can choose whichever you're most comfortable with :)

-#### Challenge
+#### Solution:

 On to the real problems.
 I chose the x86-64 binary because I can execute it on my machine.

-I quickly executed it to see how the program worked.
+I quickly executed it to see how the program worked:

 // img here

-I then extracted all of the relatively long strings from the binary using this command:
+I then extracted all of the relatively long strings from the binary using the following command:

 `strings denovo_v1 | awk 'length($0) > 10'`